leaninnovationlabs/dmcp/frontend/datasource/README.md

 ## Troubleshooting

 ### CORS Issues
-If you encounter CORS errors, make sure your DBMCP server allows requests from your frontend domain.
+If you encounter CORS errors, make sure your DMCP server allows requests from your frontend domain.

 ### Connection Refused
-Ensure the DBMCP server is running and accessible at the configured URL.
+Ensure the DMCP server is running and accessible at the configured URL.

 ### Form Validation
 Required fields are marked with a red asterisk (*).
 The form will highlight invalid fields in red.